Changes to Studying AMEP (Adult Migrant English Program)

-In July 2017 the Australian Government changed the way students studying in the Adult Migrant English Program (AMEP) are assessed.
-Students who were being assessed under the Certificate of Spoken and Written English (CSWE) will now be assessed under the Australian Core Skills Framework (ACSF).
+In July 2017 the Australian Government changed how students studying AMEP are assessed.
+Students assessed under the Certificate of Spoken and Written English (CSWE) will now be assessed under the Australian Core Skills Framework (ACSF).

 What is the Australian Core Skills Framework